william-horn/della-porta-cipher/README.md

 [The Della Porta cipher](https://sites.google.com/site/cryptocrackprogram/user-guide/cipher-types/substitution/porta) is an cryptography process that allows one to encrypt or decrypt plain text into a readable or obfuscated form.

 This is our Java implementation of the algorithm for doing so, created as a college project by Will, Jaylen, and Alex.
-We call it the *"Shifting Method"*.
+We call it *"The Shifting Method"*.

 ## Compilation